istio/istio.io/_docs/tasks/installing-istio.md

     gcloud container clusters get-credentials <cluster-name> --zone <zone> --project <project-name>
     ```

-* Please update kubectl to the latest version supported by your cluster
+* Please update kubectl to the latest version supported by your cluster.

 * Ensure the `curl` command is present.